MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## get_channel()
-Static function that returns the object associated with the passed channel number.
+Static function that returns the event object of that number.
 Useful if you need to get the correct Event object based on an integer number.

 ### Declaration
 ``` c++